-The trend of the moving average of GTI fairly agrees with that of the average of w0.5 and w0.8 where data points of both indices are available except 2011.
-The AI and SAPUE show similar trends, but these trends are different from the GTI and average of w0.5 and w0.8.
+The trend of the moving average of GTI partially agrees with that of the average of w0.5 and w0.8 and that of the AI where data points of both indices are available.

 4. Indonesian Catch (Spawning ground fishery):